 From the initial conception for a gamebook series, I was always prepared to simply write what I wanted, without technical or creative constraints hampering my ideas or plot lines.
 Volume One has steadfastly refused to be hobbled or simplified, repeatedly increasing in scope and detail as the writing process continued to evolve naturally.
 I’m really pleased with the construction of the finished text, as the opportunities for exploring this ancient land of Quahnarren are plentiful, engaging and often brutally dangerous.

 Now I just have to complete the proofreading, editing and play testing; illustrate the remaining colour images; renumber all the sections; finish setting the page layout; create the hyperlinks for the pdf version; and check, check, check again.
 So, only a few more tasks before completion …

 Volume One ofBeyond the Morning Mountains has recently passed 100,000 words!
-There’s been plenty of good progress as this first part of your journey to Liust nears completion; including a few new illustrations (preview of the dangerous Bathouk shown) and the creation of a new wrap-around cover design for this ongoing gamebook series.
-My revised word count of 110,000 is also likely to be exceeded before the end of Volume One, so there really is a wealth of included content – and therefore gameplay options – for all Quahnarren adventurers to discover.
+There’s been plenty of good progress as this first part of your journey to Liust nears completion; including a few new illustrations (preview of the dangerous Bathouk shown above) and the creation of a new wrap-around cover design for this ongoing gamebook series.
+My revised word count of 110,000 is also likely to be exceeded before the adventure is finished, so there really is a wealth of included content – and therefore gameplay options – for all Quahnarren adventurers to discover.

 A preview teaser showing some of the recently completed illustrations for Volume One of my Beyond the Morning Mountains gamebook.
 I’ve decided to increase the amount of full-page images in the book (hopefully around 35), so there’s many more scenes still to capture.